-116. Most committees make provision for representatives of NGOs to brief members during the session at which the State party's report is to be considered.
-The Human Rights Committee and CESCR set aside meeting time on the first day of the session for this purpose and CEDAW at the beginning of the first and second week of the session, according to its schedule.
+125. Most committees make provision for representatives of NGOs to brief members during the session at which the State party's report is to be considered.
+The Human Rights Committee, CESCR and CMW set aside meeting time on the first day of the session for this purpose and CEDAW at the beginning of the first and second week of the session, according to its schedule.
 CAT invites NGOs to brief Committee members orally in private during formal meetings, devoted to one country at a time, the day before the report of the State party is considered.
+At its seventy-seventh session, in August 2010, CERD held an informal meeting with representatives of NGOs to discuss ways and means of strengthening cooperation.
+The Committee decided to have informal meetings with NGOs, at the beginning of each week of its sessions when States parties' reports are being discussed.
+At its most recent session, the Human Rights Committee agreed that the first meeting of its next session in July 2011 should be largely reserved to engage with NGOs and NHRIs on how to strengthen collaboration with the Committee.

-NGOs do not brief CERD during formal session time.
-Except in the case of CESCR, where the meeting is open and covered by the press services, and CEDAW, where the meeting is open, oral briefings during session time take place in closed meetings.
+126. Except in the case of CESCR, where the meeting is open and covered by the United Nations Information Service, and CEDAW, where the meeting is open, oral briefings during session time take place in closed meetings.
 At its fourth session, CMW decided that in future, it would provide an opportunity for NGOs to brief the Committee publicly during the session at which the report of the State party concerned is to be considered.
+CRPD, at its fourth session in October 2010, decided to reserve time early at each session to interact with NGOs.
+The Committee also agreed that it would welcome lunchtime activities or briefings that NGOs might wish to organize during sessions.

-Country-specific briefings to members during sessions
+5. Country-specific briefings to members during sessions

-117. Additional breakfast or lunchtime briefings are regularly convened for CEDAW, CESCR and the Human Rights Committee to allow NGOs to provide the most up-to-date country-specific information to members, in advance of the examination of a particular State party's report.
+127. Additional informal breakfast or lunchtime briefings are regularly convened for CERD, CAT, CEDAW, CESCR, CMW and the Human Rights Committee to allow NGOs to provide the most up-to-date country-specific information to members, in advance of the examination of a particular State party's report.
 The Human Rights Committee has reserved the right, in the future, to determine whether other briefings by NGOs should also become part of the Committee's official programme and thus be provided with interpretation (A/57/40, vol. I, annex III, Section B (II), para.
 12).
 NGOs may request a private meeting with CRC.
-Lunchtime briefings are regularly convened by NGOs for CERD members on the first day of the examination of a particular State party's report by the Committee or for States whose situation is examined under the review procedure or under the early warning and urgent action procedures.
+In addition to the informal meetings, lunchtime briefings are regularly convened by NGOs for CERD members on the first day of the examination of a particular State party's report by the Committee or for States whose situation is examined under the review procedure or under the early warning and urgent action procedures.

-The role of NGO coalitions
+6. The role of NGO coalitions